-PROSATIO SILBAN STOOD UP, WIPED his hands on his breeches and cursed mildly in the name of a minor god.
-He thought, If only this wheel hadn’t broken, I’d now be in many-harbored Soharis cooking fresh-caught fish for wealthy or needful market-goers.
+PROSATIO SILBAN STOOD UP, WIPED his hands on his kneebreeches and cursed mildly in the name of a minor god.
+If only this wheel hadn’t broken, he thought, I’d now be in many-harbored Soharis cooking fresh-caught fish for wealthy or needful marketgoers.

 It wasn’t that he resented his galleywagon’s occasional problems — after all, any traveler sometimes had to bear with same — but recent events were enough to push the Cook For Any Price to his patience-limits.
-First had come the cancellation of his contract for the annual feast with the burghers of bucolic Oakstraw when they discovered that he was a self-defrocked Sacreant.
+First had come the cancellation of his contract for the annual feast to Pyolo, Spirit of the Anticipatory Benevolence, with the burghers of bucolic Oakstraw when they discovered that he was a self-defrocked Sacreant.
 “It’s nothing personal,” they told him.
-“But we can’t hire someone disenchanted with the Flickering Gods, can we?”
+“But we can’t hire for a holy festival someone disenchanted with the Flickering Gods, can we?”

-Secondly, he was running dreadfully low on the fatberry cakes which were food for the buopoth he called Onward, who had been patiently pulling his galleywagon ever since he left the Shining Shrine in epicurean Pormaris some years ago.
-And now and thirdly, this — a broken wheel, miles from blacksmith or wheelwright or anyone else who could help him.
+Secondly, he was running dreadfully low on the fatberry cakes which were food for the dray-beast he called Onward, who had been patiently pulling his galleywagon ever since he left the Diamond Shrine in epicurean Pormaris some years ago.
+And now, and thirdly, this — a broken wheel, miles from blacksmith or wheelwright or anyone else who could help him.

 Thus his less-than-warm mood and the mild curse.
-“O Hapoor of the Unexpected Inconvenience, take this wheel and I will make Your name great throughout the Uulian Commonwell,” he whispered.
+“O Hapoor of the Unexpected Inconvenience, take this wheel and I will make Your name great throughout the Three Cities and Thousand Villages of the Uulian Commonwell,” he whispered.

 He was not expecting to be answered.
 So he started a bit when a deep voice replied, “Done.”

-Looking up, Prosatio Silban saw what appeared to be a young person of indeterminate race or gender, dressed all in green.
+Looking up, Prosatio Silban saw what appeared to be a young Uulian of indeterminate race or gender, dressed all in green.
 “Who are you?” he asked.

 “Thou knowest who We are,” said the green-clad figure.
 “And though thou may have forsaken Us, We have not forsaken thee.
 Thanks to thy long and selfless service of the empty bellies of the Commonwell — and that thou rememberest a Name that so many have forgotten — We have chosen to grant thee a small boon.
 Three, in fact, as per the ancient custom.”